Clear Lake Loop

-The pristine Cascadian jewel called Clear Lake, was forged in the fires of a volcanic eruption, three centuries ago.
+The pristine Cascadian jewel called Clear Lake, was forged in the fires of a volcanic eruption, 3,000 years ago.
 The lave flow that dammed the lake still occupies stretches of the shoreline.
 A loop trail around Clear Lake weaves through resilient old growth forests and fields of volcanic rock, offering beautiful lake views around almost every turn.
 The 5-mile loop hike combines Clear Lake Trail with McKenzie River Trail and has 75 feet of rolling elevation change.

 It is possible to start Clear Lake Loop from a couple different places.
 Those staying at Coldwater Cove Campground, on the east side of the lake, will find it simpler to set out from an adjacent trailhead at the end of Forest Route 770.
 The easiest trailhead for day hikers to reach is Clear Lake Resort and Picnic Area, on the west side of the lake just off McKenzie Highway.
 The directions offered here begin from Clear Lake Resort and go through the loop in a counterclockwise direction.